American Revival Homes

 Architectural revival refers to homes that romanticize the visual styles of a former era.
 Revivalist architecture in America became quite trendy in the late 19th and early 20th centuries.

 By the late 1800s, the ornate excesses of the Victorian and Edwardian eras were becoming passé.
-In the early 1900s, people began migrating from rural areas into cities and new homes were being built in suburbs that pushed beyond historic city centers.
+In the early 1900s, people began migrating from rural areas into cities, and new homes were being built in suburbs that pushed beyond historic city centers.

 Prominent architects teamed with home builders to offer affordable home plans in a variety of revival styles that were accessible to a wider segment of the population.
 These plans were largely available through catalogs and featured a number of down-scaled versions of historic architectural styles.

-These economical revival styles struck a cord with middle-class Americans, launching a number of revivalist movements that, in some cases, endured well into the 1940s.
+These economical revival styles struck a chord with middle-class Americans, launching a number of revivalist movements that, in some cases, endured well into the 1940s.
 The most notable examples peaked during the 1920s and early 1930s.